Identity Politics: Returning to the Source

 In this crackdown, there has been little effort to understand and distinguish between identity politics, intersectionality and critical race theory.
 The three are connected and speak to each other as radical ideas of the same family, but they are different: identity politics is a mode of collective action, intersectionality is a lens into social realities of oppression, and critical race theory is an approach to racial justice.

-With patience and understanding one reserves for kin and comrades, Smith notes that it isn’t only the right that have muddied the waters.
+With patience and understanding one reserves for kin and comrades, Smith notes that it isn’t only the right who’ve muddied the waters.
 There’s also been conceptual confusion and distortions from the left and now increasingly from superficial, apolitical and careerist appropriations of identity politics.

 “There’s so much damage that is done to us by being multiply oppressed,” Smith says, contemplatively.
 “Race, gender, class, sexuality, disability, immigration status, religion, all kinds of identities that make us embattled.”